mrdavehill/Terraform--AWS/README.md

 ### Author

-This project was written and is maintained by the following individuals:
+This project was written and is maintained by the following Dave:

 * Dave Hill <dave@davehill.org>
 * https://www.linkedin.com/in/dave-hill-a5a3601b0/